GENDER RESPONSIVE ALTERNATIVE TO CLIMATE CHANGE (GRACC) EVALUATION

-Global Partners: ActionAid Australia, ActionAid Cambodia, ActionAid Kenya and ActionAid Vanuatu, Huairou Commission, Monash University Gender, Peace and Security Centre, ActionAid International
+Global Partners: ActionAid International, Australia, Kenya, Cambodia and Vanuatu, Huairou Commission, Monash University Gender, Peace and Security Centre.

 ActionAid is a global movement of people fighting for women’s rights, social justice and an end to poverty.
 ActionAid Australia commissioned an end-of-project evaluation for GRACC funded by the Australian Department of Foreign Affairs and Trade under the Gender Action Platform (GAP).
-The two-year project was collaboratively designed and implemented with ActionAid country partners in Cambodia, Kenya and Vanuatu.
+The two-year project was collaboratively designed and implemented with ActionAid country partners in Kenya, Cambodia and Vanuatu.

-The primary purpose of the end-of-project evaluation was to “assess the extent to which the project advanced women’s leadership and collective voices in Cambodia, Kenya, and Vanuatu and enhanced their ability to influence policy and decision making on climate change and related crisis at both a national and global level.
-The evaluation assessed the extent to which women’s power has been enhanced in ways valued and described by community women.
+The primary purpose of the end-of-project evaluation was to “assess the extent to which the project advanced women’s leadership and collective voices in Kenya, Cambodia and Vanuatu and enhanced their ability to influence policy and decision making on climate change and disaster risk response (CC/DRR) related crises at both a national and global level”.
+The evaluation assessed the extent to which women’s power has been enhanced in ways valued and described by women.

 Support women and civil societies to advocate for increased CC/DRR resource allocations in their communities.

-The GRACC project was an entry point for hundreds of women to step outside their gendered roles.
-Aligned with Kenya’s larger political efforts on gender equality and CC/DRR, the GRACC project produced positive changes with key stakeholders reporting that they feel their efforts are transforming lives, reducing burdens on women’s lives and empowering them to be active, contributing and engaged members of society.
+The GRACC project enabled hundreds of women to challenge gendered stereotypes to create new role models.
+Supported by Kenya’s broader gender equality strategies and CC/DRR, the GRACC project produced positive changes with key stakeholders reporting that they feel their efforts are transforming lives, reducing burdens on women’s lives, and empowering them to be active, contributing and engaged members of society.

-Local Partnership: ActionAid Vanuatu, Women I Tok Tok Tugeta (WITTT)
+Local Partners: ActionAid Vanuatu, Women I Tok Tok Tugeta (WITTT),